kyma-project/community/concepts/infrastructure-reconciliation/README.md

 This contains a minimal set of values that are required to provision a new Gardener cluster.
 The resource also contains the `administrators` and `subscriptionSelector` fields that are required for the Binding creation and requesting a hyperscaler subscription respectively.

-And the second one for BYOC model:
+And the second one for the Bring Your Own Cluster (BYOC) model:
 ```
 apiVersion: operator.kyma-project.io/v1alpha1
 kind: ExternalCluster